 Automatic Allocation

-If your child doesn’t secure a place after Phase 2C Supplementary, MOE will assign them to a school with available spots.
-It may not be your top choice, but it guarantees a place.
+If your child doesn’t get in after Phase 2C Supplementary, MOE will assign a school.
+While it may not be your top pick, every child will be placed somewhere.

 Appeal Process